 Previous GeneCards Identifiers for AANAT Gene

 The protein encoded by this gene belongs to the acetyltransferase superfamily.
 It is the penultimate enzyme in melatonin synthesis and controls the night/day rhythm in melatonin production in the vertebrate pineal gland.
 Melatonin is essential for the function of the circadian clock that influences activity and sleep.
 This enzyme is regulated by cAMP-dependent phosphorylation that promotes its interaction with 14-3-3 proteins and thus protects the enzyme against proteasomal degradation.
 This gene may contribute to numerous genetic diseases such as delayed sleep phase syndrome.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2009]

 GeneCards Summary for AANAT Gene

 AANAT (Aralkylamine N-Acetyltransferase) is a Protein Coding gene.
-Diseases associated with AANAT include delayed sleep phase syndrome and idiopathic scoliosis.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include aralkylamine N-acetyltransferase activity.
+Diseases associated with AANAT include Dissociative Amnesia and Dissociative Disorder.
+Among its related pathways are superpathway of tryptophan utilization and Amine-derived hormones.
+Gene Ontology (GO) annotations related to this gene include N-acetyltransferase activity and arylamine N-acetyltransferase activity.

 UniProtKB/Swiss-Prot for AANAT Gene